Creating bootable images

 # run `make build` to build local/elemental-toolkit image

-ARG TOOLKIT_REPO
+ARG TOOLKIT_REPO=local/elemental-toolkit

 ARG OS_IMAGE=registry.opensuse.org/opensuse/tumbleweed